community AND Long-TERM CARE

 The Southwestern Ontario Stroke Network has developed a website to help stroke survivors, family members and health care providers better understand the return to work process: http://swostroke.ca/return-to-work/

 Resources in the Community

-Check out the West GTA Stroke Network’s Community Stroke Resource book (updated spring 2016 version).
+Check out the West GTA Stroke Network’s Community Stroke Resource book (updated Fall 2018).
 The Community Stroke Resource Book provides stroke survivors, caregivers and healthcare professionals with information on:

 - Specific regional stroke programs and other community services

 - Regional Health Care Centers

 Regional Community and LTC Coordinator- 905-848-7580 Ext.
 5477

 - Toronto Stroke Networks.
 (2014).
 Supporting Stroke Survivors in Community Re-engagement

 - Continuing Care Reporting System, 2014–2015, Canadian Institute for Health Information.

 - Ontario Stroke Network (OSN) Post Stroke Community Based Exercise Guidelines Working Group (December 2015).
 Post Stroke Community Based Exercise Guidelines